openedx/enterprise-subsidy/docs/decisions/0005-subsidy-model-consolidation.rst

 the Learner Credit use case.

 The result is just a single concrete Subsidy model which will refer to Learner Credit.
-Going forward, we can still fast-follow with added Subscription support by piling into the same Subscription model with a ``type`` field and additional branching logic.
+Going forward, we can still fast-follow with added Subscription support by piling into the same Subsidy model with a ``subsidy_type`` field and additional branching logic.

 Consequences